jeremyrode/PicoSteamControl/README.md

 This project served as a testbed for 3 new ideas that I wanted to try:
 - Status Logging and Timestamping though WiFi
-- Capacitive Touch Sensing via PIO State Machine
+- Capacitive Touch Sensing via a PIO State Machine
 - New Ideal Diode Peak Detector CT Interface

 ## Status Logging and Timestamping though WiFi